Migrants clash with Greek police at border after Turkey opens floodgates

 Officials at EU headquarters in Brussels called for emergency meetings of migration and foreign ministers to decide next steps, while EU border agency Frontex said it was in talks with Greece to help it guard the bloc’s external frontier.

-The EU has offered to step up humanitarian aid to Syria’s far northwest province of Idlib, where hundreds of thousands of people have been displaced by a Russian-backed Syrian offensive to crush a last bastion of rebel forces, and called on Moscow and Damascus to stop the fighting.

-Turkey’s announcement that it had stopped containing migrants within the country triggered an almost instant rush to the border it shares with EU member state Greece.
+The announcement by Turkey, which is not an EU member, that it had stopped containing migrants within the country triggered an almost instant rush to the border it shares with Greece.

-The crisis poses the toughest test for Greece since 2015 when it came precariously close to bailing out of the euro zone, and, more ominously, brings into sharper focus long-standing tensions with Turkey.
+The crisis poses the toughest test for Greece since 2015 when it came precariously close to bailing out of the euro zone, and also brings into focus longstanding tensions with Turkey.

-Greek Prime Minister Kyriakos Mitsotakis was to chair a meeting of the national security council later on Sunday.
 An automated text message sent to mobile phones in the northern border areas of Greece said the country had increased its security to a maximum, urging people not to attempt to enter.

-Greece’s Skai TV said Greeks had taken to using loudspeakers in the Kastanies border area to tell migrants, in English and Arabic that they were not welcome: “The Borders are Shut!”
+Greece’s Skai TV said Greeks were using loudspeakers in the Kastanies border area to tell migrants, in English and Arabic, that they were not welcome: “The Borders are Shut!”

 Greece was the main gateway for hundreds of thousands of asylum seekers into Europe in 2015-16.
-More than 40,000 migrants are stuck on the Aegean islands, living in severely overcrowded camps and filthy conditions, angering local residents.
+More than 40,000 migrants are stuck on the Aegean islands, living in severely overcrowded camps and filthy conditions.

-Greece has vowed to prevent another mass influx of migrants.
+Greece has said it will not allow another mass influx of migrants.
 “This country is not a free-for-all,” Migration Minister Notis Mittarachi told Greece’s Ant1 TV.

 A Greek government source put the number of people gathered on the Turkish side of the border on Sunday at 3,000, while the International Organization for Migration (IOM) estimated the number at 13,000.

-“Yesterday there were 9,600 attempts to violate our borders, and all were dealt with successfully,” deputy defence minister Alkiviadis Stefanis told Greece’s Skai TV.
+“Yesterday there were 9,600 attempts to violate our borders, and all were dealt with successfully,” deputy defence minister Alkiviadis Stefanis told Skai TV.

 “Not only are they not stopping them, but they are helping them,” he added.
 Greece has accused Turkey of actively guiding migrants to breach its borders.

-In unscripted remarks at his Sunday blessing on the refugee situation, Pope Francis, who visited Lesbos in 2016, said: “I am a bit saddened by the news about so many displaced people, so many men, women and children thrown out because of war.
-In these days the situation has become much more serious.”

-No migrants had so far tried to cross into Bulgaria from Turkey, but tensions were escalating at Turkish-Greek crossing points “very close” to Bulgarian territory, therefore Sofia had bolstered its own frontier patrols against any illegal entry, Defence Minister Krasimir Karakachanov told national radio.
+On the island of Lesbos, a small group of Greeks attempted to prevent a dinghy full of migrants from coming in to berth at a harbour.
+“Go back to Turkey” a group of hooded individuals shouted.

+Last week, there were clashes on Lesbos between riot police and locals protesting over a plan to create closed detention centres to house the migrant population.
+Local residents say the islands are carrying a disproportionate burden.

-Reporting by Alkis Konstantinidis on Lesbos, Lefteris Papadimas in Kastanies, Renee Maltezou in Athens; Ali Kucukgocmen in Turkey, Tsvetelia Tsolova in Bulgaria and Gabriela Baczynska in Brussels; Writing by Michele Kambas; Editing by Mark Heinrich
+Reporting by Alkis Konstantinidis on Lesbos, Lefteris Papadimas in Kastanies, Renee Maltezou in Athens; Ali Kucukgocmen in Turkey, Tsvetelia Tsolova in Bulgaria and Gabriela Baczynska in Brussels; Writing by Michele Kambas; Editing by Mark Heinrich and Frances Kerry